 The United States is the envy of the world when it comes to startups and entrepreneurship.
 This is due, in significant part, to the ingenuity and creativity of immigrant entrepreneurs who choose to build and grow their businesses in the United States.

 As successful as immigrant entrepreneurs have been, our outdated immigration system is a drag on U.S. competitiveness and puts us at risk of losing access to the best and brightest talent from around the world.
-Other countries are working hard to attract the world’s best entrepreneurs, with China attracting nearly $95 billion in venture investment in 2018 and Europe receiving about $23 billion.
-In the last five years, at least half of the top ten largest venture investments in the world occurred outside the U.S. Our share of global venture investment dropped to 54% in 2016, when it was 81% only ten years earlier and 90% twenty years earlier.
+Other countries are working hard to attract the world’s best entrepreneurs, with China attracting nearly $57 billion in venture investment in 2020, the second highest annual total on record for China, and Europe receiving an annual record of $46 billion in VC investment.
+The U.S. share of global venture investment was 51% in 2020, which stands in stark contrast to the 83% global share the US garnered in 2004.

 America’s immigration policy needs reform to ensure that the world’s most talented entrepreneurs create and grow startups in the United States, rather than overseas.

 Create a Startup Visa to bring top entrepreneurs to our shores